 Will I need to have bone grafting?

-If you have been missing a tooth for more than a month, it is likely you will need some bone grafting to bulk up the area where the implant will be placed.
-At your consultation, we will evaluate the surgical site, discuss with you your unique needs, and advise accordingly.
-Bone grafting is a safe and simple procedure that over half of implant patients require.
+If you have been missing a tooth for over a month, you will likely need some bone grafting to bulk up the area where the implant will be placed.
+We will evaluate the surgical site at your consultation, discuss your unique needs, and advise accordingly.
+Bone grafting is a safe and simple procedure that over half of the implant patients require.

 Will I miss work?